Sites Wrongly Turning Away NPORS Cardholders - Find Out How The NPORS Card Checker Can Save Your Job

-Despite widespread knowledge and familiarity within the building and construction sector of the Construction Skills Certification Scheme (CSCS), there are still many who are not aware of some of the schemes which is causing confusing and anger at site gates.
+Despite widespread knowledge and familiarity within the building and construction sector of the Construction Skills Certification Scheme (CSCS), there are still many who are not aware of some of the schemes which is causing confusion and anger at site gates.

 CSCS is involved in over 30 different card schemes displaying its logo and this is causing some problems at the gates.
 Known as CSCS Partner Card schemes, cards showing the CSCS logo represent the many specialist occupations such as plant, demolition, plumbing and scaffolding.
 A valid card shows that the holder has appropriate training and qualifications for the job they do on site.

 Recent reports have reached CSCS of NPORS card holders (a CSCS Partner Card Scheme) being rejected and turned away from site with their cards not being accepted as proof of CSCS approval.